alexeykuz-sys/LinguaGames-Project-MS2/README.md

 Rules and contact form presented in modal form and invisible to user, unless called upon by pressing relevant menu item.

 **- Returning and Frequent Users:**
- 1. Returning and Frequent Users will find the following functions once implemented in the future:
+Returning and Frequent Users will find the following functions once implemented in the future:
 	- the possibility to follow other users;
-	- the possibility to see
+	- the possibility to see the achievements of users they follow;
+	- the possibility to share users achievements on social media.

 **3. Bugs and Debugging**

 During testing I found that all iOS users encountered a display glitch where the front-face cards do not show when the user touches a card to flip.
 Instead it momentarily displays the image then flips to the inverted back face card.